openresty/lua-nginx-module/README.markdown

 Inserts the specified (numerical or string) `value` at the head of the list named `key` in the shm-based dictionary [ngx.shared.DICT](#ngxshareddict).
 Returns the number of elements in the list after the push operation.

-If `key` does not exist, it is created as an empty list before performing the push operations.
+If `key` does not exist, it is created as an empty list before performing the push operation.
 When the `key` already takes a value that is not a list, it will return `nil` and `"value not a list"`.

 It never overrides the (least recently used) unexpired items in the store when running out of storage in the shared memory zone.
 In this case, it will immediately return `nil` and the string "no memory".